 At Iantech, we are working to invent new surgical approaches which can reduce the global footprint of cataract blindness.
 Using smart, efficient and adaptable micro-interventional technology, our team is building a new surgical platform to catalyze global outreach efforts as we fight the 25M blindness epidemic in the world

-miLOOP is designed to achieve full-thickness fragmentation of the nucleus independent of phaco energy using a super-elastic thin-filament.
-It is engineered to minimize capsular stress by using centripetal, out-in nucleus disassembly while conventional techniques employ centrifugal, in-out lens cutting with adjunct phaco-energy. miLOOP fragmentation is done under full viscoelastic chamber stability and protection and no simultaneous irrigation and aspiration.
+The miLOOP™ device is designed to achieve full-thickness fragmentation of the nucleus independent of phaco energy using a super-elastic thin-filament.
+It is engineered to minimize capsular stress by using centripetal, out-in nucleus disassembly while conventional techniques employ centrifugal, in-out lens cutting with adjunct phaco-energy.
+The miLOOP™ lens fragmentation is done under full viscoelastic chamber stability protection and no simultaneous irrigation and aspiration.

-miLOOP technology is changing global outreach and humanitarian cataract efforts.
-Micro-interventional pen-like device can help erase global blindness and inflect the public health efforts in the 25 million blindness epidemic worldwide.
+The miLOOP™ device is engineered to assist global outreach and humanitarian cataract efforts.
+Micro-interventional pen-like device is designed to support efforts to erase global blindness and to positively impact public health efforts in the 25 million blindness epidemic worldwide.

-Dr. MacDonald and Dr. Ianchulev have pioneered the first miLOOP missions in Panama and Tanzania.
-A new miLOOP technique with a 4mm scleral tunnel can not only make cataract surgery minimally invasive with improved clinical outcomes, but can train cataract surgeons worldwide for sustainable global outreach!
+Dr. MacDonald and Dr. Ianchulev have pioneered the first miLOOP™ missions in Panama and Tanzania.
+A new miLOOP™ technique with a 4mm scleral tunnel can not only make cataract surgery minimally invasive with improved clinical outcomes but can train cataract surgeons worldwide for sustainable global outreach!

 people blind from advanced cataracts